ChiHangChen/SteamDailyBoosterPack/README.md

 **Q58BG** should be replaced by your steam guard code generated in your steam mobile app.

-I suggest you to find an idle computer and run this command in backgroud, and never shut this computer down, so that you only have to enter the steam guard code once, and the program will generate booster pack every day.
+I suggest you to find an idle computer and run this command in backgroud, and never shut this computer down, so that you only have to enter the steam guard code once, and the program will generate booster pack every 4 hour.